 Author: Shadee Hardy, LCSW

-Shadee is a licensed clinical social worker at Portland Psychotherapy.
+Shadee is a licensed clinical social worker.
 Her specialties include misophonia, emotion regulation difficulties, body image, diversity, depression, and mindfulness.